jupyterhub/jupyterhub/docs/source/admin/capacity-planning.md

 (limits-requests)=

-### Limit vs Request
+### Limit vs Request for resources

 Many scheduling tools like Kubernetes have two separate ways of allocating resources to users.
 A **Request** or **Reservation** describes how much resources are _set aside_ for each user.
 Often, this doesn't have any practical effect other than deciding when a given machine is considered 'full'.
-If you are using expandable resources like an autoscaling Kubernetes cluster, 'requesting' more resources than fit on currently running nodes is when a new node is launched and added to the pool (a cluster **scale-up event**).
+If you are using expandable resources like an autoscaling Kubernetes cluster, a new node must be launched and added to the pool if you 'request' more resources than fit on currently running nodes (a cluster **scale-up event**).
 If you are running on a single VM, this describes how many users you can run at the same time, full stop.

-A **Limit**, on the other hand, actually enforces a limit to how much resources any given user can consume.
+A **Limit**, on the other hand, enforces a limit to how much resources any given user can consume.
-We'll see more information on what happens when users try to exceed their limits [below](oversubscription).
+For more information on what happens when users try to exceed their limits, see [](oversubscription).

 In the strictest, safest case, you can have these two numbers be the same.
 That means that each user is _limited_ to fit within the resources allocated to it.
 This avoids **[oversubscription](oversubscription)** of resources (allowing use of more than you have available), at the expense (in a literal, this-costs-money sense) of reserving lots of usually-idle capacity.

-But when deploying JupyterHub, you will likely find that a relatively small fraction of users use lots more resources than others, making oversubscription attractive (to a point).
+However, you often find that a small fraction of users use more resources than others.
+In this case you may give users limits that _go beyond the amount of resources requested_.
+This is called **oversubscribing** the resources available to users.

 Having a gap between the request and the limit means you can fit a number of _typical_ users on a node (based on the request), but still limit how much a runaway user can gobble up for themselves.